What I Wish I Knew - High School

 - Find out how to connect your student with the LEADERS program and Best Buddies program.
 Those programs help our students build a peer-driven social network.

 - “I should have been more assertive about getting an academic change implemented.
 I thought it would happen, but it took several weeks.”

 - “I would have had a stronger plan for lunch to make sure she had a spot and a back-up plan.”

 - “You may find that York is not the right place for your student.
 It’s a very personal decision for you and your child.
 And, that’s OK.”

 - “I need to stay connected to my kid’s friends.
 They told me about things that were happening that I wouldn’t have known any other way.”

-Submitted by Elena Cutri
+Notes submitted by Elena Cutri